junxit/us-congress-bills-117/bill.md

   >   - **(1)** collaborations with the National Aeronautics and Space Administration, the National Science Foundation, or international partners on relevant projects; and
   >   - **(2)** the development of space-based, land-based, water-based, and underground facilities and experiments.

 - **(d)** *Further activities* Section 305 of the Department of Energy Research and Innovation Act (42 U.S.C.
-18645), as amended, is further amended by adding at the end the following:
+18645) is further amended by adding at the end the following:
   > - **(g)** *Facility construction and major items of equipment*
   >   - **(1)** *Projects* Consistent with the Office of Science’s project management practices, the Director shall, to the maximum extent practicable, incorporate the findings and recommendations of the 2014 Particle Physics Project Prioritization Panel (P5) report titled “Building for Discovery”, and support construction or fabrication of—
   >     - **(A)** an international Long-Baseline Neutrino Facility based in the United States;